 • Handles spills and humidity with ease

-• Easy to clean, but cold underfoot, so rugs or radiant heat help
+• Cold underfoot, so rugs or radiant heat help

 3. Engineered Hardwood